UnclassedPenguin/unclassedpenguin.github.io/_posts/2026-04-09-lets-talk-wms.md

 I do love Hyprland.
 I used it for a year or so, and got my config to a place that I was content with.
 I even ran it on some fairly old hardware, so I really don't think it is that heavy like some people complain about.

-My only problem with Hyprland is booting up, updating my system, realising that Hyprland had *another* update, and now my config is broken.
+My only problem with Hyprland is booting up, updating my system, realizing that Hyprland had *another* update, and now my config is broken.
 Then it's a matter of several hours of looking over the documentation and figuring out how to do the same thing in a different way.
 That happened to me about 3 times before I started thinking, "Hmmm.
 Maybe there's something else."

 Which brings me to the finale (as of now), and that would be Niri.
 Looking online you constantly see debates between Hyprland and Niri, and much of the time its people claiming once you switch to Niri you won't go back.
 I have to say, so far for me that has been the case.

 Niri does *nearly* everything I need it to do, and the one thing it doesn't natively support (yet), a scratchpad, I have figured out a good workaround.
 The only thing I ever really use a scratchpad for is to hold a terminal (and if I need more than one, I can just use screen and switch between them), and I use kitty for my terminal which has its own scratchpad, called quick-access-terminal.
 So I have my typical scratchpad keybinding that launches the kitty quick-access-terminal, and it completely satisfies my scratchpad needs.

 Other than that, I am completely happy with the layout and options of Niri.
-It takes a little bit to get used to the vetical stack instead of horizontal like every other window manager I've ever used, but it's really not any different in the end.
+It takes a little bit to get used to the vertical stack instead of horizontal like every other window manager I've ever used, but it's really not any different in the end.

 Also, I set up my config once, and have yet to have a single option break.
 Now theres something to say about Hyprland that it is under constant development and maybe that is a good thing.
 It's a very active community, but I think it will be better once things stabalize and slow down a bit.